-STATE OF ALABAMA COUNTY OF MADISON Wyle shall have no liability for damages of any kind to person or property, including special or consequential damages, resulting from Wyle's providing the services Robert D. Hardy, Department Manager, being duly swom, deposes and says: The information contained in this report is the result of complete and carefully conducted testing and is to the best of his knowledge true and correct in all PREPARED BY: Michael Walker, Senior Project Engineer Date respects.
-APPROVED BY: 1 SUBSCRISED and sworm to before me this 26 day of MM 2012 WYLE Q. A.: Steel 3/26/12 Raul Terceno, Q. A. Manager Date Notary Public in and for the State of Alabama at Large My Commission expires 2015 NVIAP VSTL

-NVLAP LAB CODE 200771-0

-EAC Lab Code 0704
+STATE OF ALABAMA COUNTY OF MADISON Wyle shall have no liability for damages of any kind to person or property, including special or consequential damages, resulting from Wyle's providing the services covered by this report.
+Robert D. Hardy.
+Department Manager , being duly swom, deposes and says: The information contained in this report is the result of complete and carefully conducted testing and is to the best of his knowledge true and correct in all PREPARED BY: Michael & Walker, Senior Project Engineer Date Ralut Aaudt APPROVED BY: June Tachelle 5/10/12 Frank Pedilita Voting Systems Manager Date SUBSCRIBED and swom to before me this 10 day of 11 au 20 12 WYLE Q. A.: Rauf Terceno, Q. A. Manager Date Notary Public in and for the State of Alabama at Large My Conimission expires NVLAP VSTL E CAR NVLAP LAB CODE 200771-0 EAC Lab Code 0704

 COPYRIGHT BY WYLE LABORATORIES.
-THE RIGHT TO REPRODUCE, COPY, EXHIBIT, OR OTHERWISE UTILIZE ANY OF THE MATERIAL CONTAINED HEREIN WITHOUT THE EXPRESS PRIOR PERMISSION OF LABORATORIES IS PROHIBITED.
+THE RIGHT TO REPRODUCE, COPY, EXHIBIT, OR OTHERWISE UTILIZE ANY OF THE MATERIAL CONTAINED HEREIN WITHOUT THE EXPRESS PRIOR PERMISSION OF WYLE LABORATORIES IS PROHIBITED.
 THE ACCEPTANCE OF A PURCHASE ORDER IN CONNECTION WITH THE MATERIAL CONTAINED HEREIN SHALL BE EQUIVALENT TO EXPRESS PRIOR PERMISSION.